 My love of singing started with my Dad.
 He sang, I listened.
-I continued singing before hooking up with Darren in London in 1997 and worked for Warner Music by day and writing in the evenings.
-This led to signings with EMI and Atlantic Records, meeting Ahmet Ertegen and an album that led to a number 1 Billboard single as Pocket Size.
+I continued singing before hooking up with Darren in London in 1997 and worked for Warner Music by day, writing in the evenings.
+This led to signings with EMI and Atlantic Records, meeting Ahmet Ertegen and an album that led to a number 1 Billboard single.

-I struggled with the music industry and next came over a 10-year period of no singing at all, although initially I did continue writing with others, including Robin Taylor Firth (Nightmares On Wax/ Budnubac).
+I struggled with the music industry and next came over a 10-year period of no singing at all.

 Living in Sussex again I took up playing autoharp and going to local folk clubs.
 The supportive environment and the characters found in the clubs was a wonderful way to find my voice and start writing again.